 Subsequent studies revealed that HMPV had been circulating silently in human populations for decades, with evidence suggesting it originated from a common ancestor shared with avian metapneumovirus.

-Classification and Family
+Classification & Family

 HMPV belongs to the Paramyxoviridae family, a group of viruses that includes other significant respiratory pathogens like Respiratory Syncytial Virus (RSV) and the measles virus.